KSuthar1519/MechaCar_Statistical_Analysis/README.md

 p-value is >0.05, indicating that the null hypothesis cannot be rejected, meaning the true mean here is not equal to 1498.78.

+## Study Design: MechaCar vs Competition

+When comparing the MechaCar attributes to compare against the Competition, the customers may look into: mileage, cost of maintainence, resale value, safety ratings etc to name a few.
+Let's say we focus on mileage.

+* What metric or metrics are you going to test?
+We can test the mileage which again may contribute the cost of maintainence.

+* What is the null hypothesis or alternative hypothesis?
+The null hypothesis may be the mileage given by MechaCar cars is not significantly higher than the competitors.

+* What statistical test would you use to test the hypothesis?
+And why?
+We can use ANOVA test to compare means mileages between different groups of cars.

+* What data is needed to run the statistical test?
+We will need a big enough sample of atleast 50 cars from MechaCar and the competitors that includes general mileage, city mileage, highway mileage, lot numbers and year of manufacture.